sbreuhaus/Responsive-Design-Notes/README.md

 ##Responsive Design Notes

 ##Harware pixels VS Device Independent pixels (Dips)
 The browser reports the number of pixels as dips, not hardware.
 Dips is a unit of measurement that relates pixels to a real distance.
 The idea is that a Dip will take up the same amount of space on any display regardless of the pixel density of the display.
-A device width of 2560 device pixels will have a width of 1280 Dips because if there is a device pixel ratio of two.
+For example, a device width of 2560 device pixels will have a width of 1280 Dips if there is a device pixel ratio of two.

 ##Viewport
 Unless you tell the browser your site was designed to work on a small screen, it assumes that it wasn't.